magneticio/vamp.io/content/documentation/tutorials/deploy-your-first-blueprint.md

     parent: "Tutorials"
     weight: 20
 ---
 If everything went to plan, you should have your Vamp installation up and running.
 If not, please follow the [Vamp hello world](/documentation/installation/hello-world) quick setup steps.

-Now we're ready to check out some of Vamp's features.
+Now you're ready to check out some of Vamp's features.
 In this tutorial we will:

-* Deploy a monolith, using either the Vamp UI or the Vamp API
+* Deploy a monolith, using the Vamp UI
 * Check out the deployed application
 * Get some metrics on the running application
-* Change the scale and load-balancing
+* Change the scale
-* Chaos monkey!

-**Requirements:** Docker machine should have access to **at least 3GB memory**

 ## Deploy a monolith

-Imagine you or the company you work for still use monolithic applications.
-I know, it sounds far fetched...
+Imagine the company you work for still uses monolithic applications.
+I know, it sounds far fetched but..

-This application is conveniently called *Sava monolith* and is at version 1.0.
+One such application is conveniently called *Monolith* and is at version 1.0.
 This version serves plain old lorem ipsum on a light background.

 You've managed to wrap your monolith in a Docker container, which lives in the Docker hub under `magneticio/sava:1.0.0`.
 Your app normally runs on port `8080` but you want to expose it under port `9050` in this case.

 Let's deploy this through Vamp using the following simple blueprint.
-Don't worry too much about what means what: we'll get there.
+Don't worry too much about what it all means: we'll get there.
- You can choose to deploy this blueprint either using the Vamp UI or using the Vamp API.

 ```yaml
 name: sava:1.0